"Kingfisher" Book Discussion and Pear Cupcakes with Salted Caramel Frosting

-In the kitchen at the Kingfisher Inn, Carrie created the intriguing combination of pears poached with vanilla and peppercorns, drizzled with salted caramel and grated lemon peel.
+In the kitchen at the Kingfisher Inn, Carrie created the intriguing combination of pears poached with vanilla and cinnamon, drizzled with salted caramel and grated lemon peel.
 To recreate this in a cupcake form, I poached brown pears in a vanilla sauce with a little lemon juice, chopped them up and put them in yellow cupcake batter, and topped it with the most delicious salted caramel buttercream you’ll ever taste.
 Below is the recipe for Poached Pear Cupcakes with Salted Caramel Frosting.

 *For poached pears, you can either poach them yourself using the following recipe, or you can buy canned pears in water (NOT heavy syrup) and toss them in the cinnamon and vanilla.

 - 2 cups all-purpose flour